 8. Feeling reverse homesickness and loneliness.

 You may miss the culture and the people that you served while deployed.
 Feelings of loss that come from leaving a way of life are normal.
 It means that you invested in relationships and loved well.
-In this way, you fulfilled your calling and modeled the compassion of Christ to those you encountered.

 Tip: Take time to remember by journaling or sharing memories with a close friend or family member.
 Give yourself permission to grieve the loss of a season of life by engaging in the practice of lament.
 If you have the opportunity to debrief with a trained facilitator, take it.